 Following Misses Glover and Stewart in service were Eva Worrell Fidler, Rowena Compton, Ruby Jenkins, Mabel Wallace Walker, Rose Taggart, Mary Glover, Vivian Carnes, Ruth Hall, Marilyn Montgomery, Louise Gugel, Rosalie Allen and current director Deborah Stone.

-Today, the library is centered on being a center of lifelong learning, a cultural resource, a place where the past, present and future mesh together to form a unique and awesome experience of the mind, the heart, and the human spirit.
-The library is currently considering an expansion to the original facility that will include an elevator, computer lab, meeting rooms and repairs to the existing building.
+The library is centered on being a center of lifelong learning, a cultural resource, a place where the past, present and future mesh together to form a unique and awesome experience of the mind, the heart, and the human spirit.